 - Variety: The text in the tweets contains alot of different types of information.

 - Veracity: However, the meanings are often ambiguous and sometimes represent misperceptions or deliberate attempts to decieve.

 Geospatial data science is "a subset of data science that takes into account the special characteristics of spatial data in analytical methods and software tools" (Anselin 2020).

 Geospatial data science is also referred to as spatial data science or geographic data science.
 The boundary between geographic information science and geospatial data science is not clear or universally defined, although there are two fuzzy delineators:

 - Geospatial data science routinely uses complex statistical and computational techniques that have not been commonly used or needed in traditional technological applications of GIS.

-- Geospatial data science often involves the analysis of big data versus the cleanly structured data sets of traditional GIS.
+- Geospatial data science often incorporates the analysis of big data versus the cleanly structured data sets of traditional GIS.

-Regardless of the nomenclature, the focus in data science is on the data, with geospatial data science adding an additional focus on the importance of the where dimension of geospatial data that is often overlooked in non-spatial data science.
+Regardless of the nomenclature, the focus in data science is on the data, with geospatial data science adding an additional focus on the importance of the where dimension of geospatial data that has traditionally been overlooked in data science.

 Some examples of geospatial data science provided by Anselin (2020):